 I walk out of this office every day at 5:30 so I’m home for dinner with my kids at 6:00, and interestingly, I’ve been doing that since I had kids.
 I did that when I was at Google, I did that here, and I would say it’s not until the last year, two years, that I’m brave enough to talk about it publicly.
 Now I certainly wouldn’t lie, but I wasn’t running around giving speeches on it.

 It’s hard to believe that too many lawyers outside of BigLaw are chained to their desks, busier than Sandberg.
-(And she’s on the so-called “mommy track,” to boot, leaving her vulnerable to criticism from male counterparts.)
+(And she’s on the so-called “mommy track,” to boot, leaving her vulnerable to criticism from male counterparts.).
+But they are.
+Productivity is part of the equation for some, but there other factors at play, too.

-Full disclosure: I’ve never been a full-time lawyer with a full caseload, but I do work for a living, and know the difference between a day spent procrastinating messing around on the Internet and a day spent being productive.
+Full disclosure: I’ve never been a full-time lawyer with a full caseload or full time lawyer work hours, but I do work for a living, and know the difference between a day spent procrastinating messing around on the Internet and a day spent being productive.